 - establish another source of the collegiality that underpins quality teaching and learning

 - support the Federation Representative and the Women’s Contact to more effectively engage the whole school or college community in Federation campaigns at the local level.

 To find out how to elect your Federation Workplace Committee and establish an effective presence in your school, college or other workplace, download the documents below and share them with colleagues in your workplace.

 Every year members at each workplace meet to elect their Federation Representatives.
 Annual registration is essential so that the workplace Federation Representative, Women's Contact and other members of the Federation Workplace Committee are recognised and supported by the NSW Teachers Federation.

-If you have not received information about the election of your workplace committee including a link to the new online Workplace Committee register form, please contact us via the details below:
+If you have not received information about the election of your workplace committee, please contact us via the details below:

 - Saturday Schools and Intensive English Centres - email@example.com